jaames/flipnote-player/README.md

 Released in 2009, *Flipnote Studio* is an application for the Nintendo DSi which allows users to create animations with the console's touch screen, cameras and microphone.
 In 2013 it recieved a sequel on the Nintendo 3DS called *Flipnote Studio 3D*, which expanded upon the original's feature set and added the ability to use 3D depth.

-This web app can play both of the propritary animation formats used by the both Flipnote Studio and Flipnote Studio 3D -- provided that you have a relatively modern web browser \ o /
+This web app can play both of the propritary animation formats used by the both Flipnote Studio and Flipnote Studio 3D, provided that you have a relatively modern web browser.

 ### Issues